Ypertex/blog/content/articles/better-decision-making/index.md

 If you think about it, "potential" may already contain lots of sub-criteria that differ each time *depending on the job to be done*.
 In the example of the decision about new software, there probably are many, many requirements that need to be checked to come to a robust assessment of potential.
 The main feature of this framework is to remind you of *additional criteria that are equally important as the entirety of functional requirements*.

 In the end, these four criteria are meant to provide a simple, straightforward framework for making decisions.
 You can certainly add more criteria that are relevant to your specific situation.
-Just be sure to keep the overall number manageable so as not to overwhelm yourself or others involved in the decision-making process.
+Remember: If you customize the framework too much for each decision, you sacrifice the advantage of a standardized and therefore easily understandable decision process.
+So, just be sure to keep the core elements intact and the overall number of criteria manageable so as not to overwhelm yourself or others involved in the decision-making process.

 ###### <i class="las la-question-circle"></i> Can These Criteria Be Applied to Every Decision?